-Step Methodology adopted previously Implementation (and modifications adopted) for SA Improvements to consider in future Select starting point for projecting forecasts The starting point for forecasting is based in the last year for which actual data are available.
-ACIL recommends that, depending on how far the last observed point deviates from the trend line, the forecasts should start either: "off the point": taking the most recent weather normalised observation, or "off the line": taking the corresponding point on the fitted time trend line through the weather normalised data.
-During previous CP forecasts for other regions, Frontier recommended a statistical test to determine whether the trend model is "well specified", in which case "off the line" should be used as the starting point.
-When the linear trend was applied for a forecasts, the starting point applied was "off the line", consistent with the previous methodology.
-This methodology was revised to include an appropriate alternative when the cubic trend was applied.
-In this case, the starting point applied was "off the cubic line".
+Step Original methodology Implementation (and modifications adopted) for Qld Improvements to consider in future The starting point for forecasting is based in the last year for which actual data are available.
+ACIL recommends that, depending on how far the last observed point deviates from the trend line, the forecasts should start either: When the linear trend was applied for a forecasts, the starting point applied was "off the line", consistent with the previous methodology.
+This is equivalent to projecting the estimated trend line to the years to be forecast.
+Select starting point for projecting "off the point": taking the most recent weather normalised observation, or "off the line": taking the This methodology was revised to include an appropriate alternative when the cubic trend was applied.
+In this case, the estimated cubic trend line was projected to the years to be forecast.
 Where a zero trend was applied, the starting point was "off the point".
+Frontier recommends that AEMO continue to apply the revised statistical tests for linear/cubic trends. forecasts corresponding point on the fitted time trend line through the weather normalised data.
+During the Qld forecasts, Frontier recommended an improved statistical test to help determine whether to apply a linear or cubic trend (and hence starting point): discussed below.
+During previous CP forecasts for other regions, Frontier recommended two statistical tests to determine whether the trend model is "well specified", in which case "off the line" should be used as the starting point.
 This approach appears reasonable and appropriate and was implemented by AEMO in the final forecasts.
-Frontier can assist AEMO to develop a statistical test to help determine whether to apply a linear or cubic trend (and hence starting point) in future forecasts.